khegeman/fuzz-beedle/README.md

 This project was done as an exploration of fuzzing techniques for the Beedle lending protocol during a competitive audit ([CodeHawks | Beedle - Oracle free perpetual lending](https://www.codehawks.com/contests/clkbo1fa20009jr08nyyf9wbx)..

-Beedle is a decentralized lending protocol that allows lending and borrowing without oracles (short background on Beedle).
+Beedle is a decentralized lending protocol that allows lending and borrowing without oracles.

 The fuzz test focuses on testing the core [Lender.sol](https://github.com/Cyfrin/2023-07-beedle/blob/main/src/Lender.sol) contract which contains the logic for pools, loans, and related actions like lending, borrowing, repaying, liquidating etc.